Mahamastakabhisheka: Anointment of the Gommateshwara Bahubali image

-Bhagwan Bahubali, the son of Bhagwan Rishabhanatha, the first of the twenty four Jain Tirthankaras, is worshiped for living with exceptional qualities that he displayed during all stages of his life from conception, birth, renunciation, enlightenment and salvation.
+Bahubali, the son of Rishabhanatha, the first of the twenty-four Jain Tirthankaras, is worshipped for living with exceptional qualities that he displayed during all stages of his life from conception, birth, renunciation, enlightenment and salvation.
 This 58.8 feet tall statue is the most magnificent among all Jain works of art.
 It was built in circa 983.
 The Bahubali statue is described as one of the mightiest achievements of ancient Karnataka in the realm of sculptural art.
-The statue stands upright in the posture of meditation known as kayotsarga, reaching a height of nearly 57 feet atop the Vindhyagiri Hills - accessible through a flight of 700 steps.
+The statue stands upright in the posture of meditation known as kayotsarga, reaching a height of nearly 57 feet atop the Vindhyagiri - accessible through a flight of 700 steps.

 Procedure

 Purified water and sandalwood paste is poured over the statue from a scaffolding.
 This event continues for weeks.
-As the Mahamastakabhisheka begins, consecrated water is sprinkled onto the participants by devotees carrying 1,008 specially prepared vessels (kalashes).
+As the Mahamastakabhisheka begins, consecrated water is sprinkled onto the participants by devotees carrying 1,008 specially prepared vessels (kalashas).
 The statue is then bathed and anointed with libations such as milk, sugarcane juice, and saffron paste, and sprinkled with powders of sandalwood, turmeric, and vermilion.
 Offerings are made of petals, gold and silver coins, and precious stones.
 Most recently, the ceremony's finale has included an enormous shower of flowers from a waiting helicopter.